 Lastly, you have an integrated temperature controller incorporated into the machine.

-What we liked: You can control the temperature of the water coming out of the device.
+Why are we impressed?
+You can control the temperature of the water coming out of the device.
 The capacity and the first-hour rating are relatively high; hence this machine is ideal for large families.
 The parts used in making this heater are of high quality and individually certified.
 These parts are also replaceable.

-What could be better: The machine is bulky and will take up a lot of space.
+What negatives must you be aware of?
+The machine is bulky and will take up a lot of space.
 This heater also costs a pretty penny.

 Next, we have the 40-gal Ruud HP40RU option.
 The device has the lowest capacity of all the heaters listed here today.
 However, the weight is relatively high compared to the A.O.
 Smith HPTU-50.
 Also, the heater’s dimensions are provided above so you can plan for installation.